KatherineWang0527/CSCI596_Final_Proj/README.md

 Researching shaders in the context of OpenGL involves exploring and implementing techniques to achieve visual effects that enhance the realism, aesthetics, or specific characteristics of rendered objects or scenes.

+We are conducting research on shader-based processing of objects using OpenGL.
+Our project focuses on shader processing for both 2D and 3D objects, employing a teapot as the subject for 2D and a monkey model for 3D

 1. Teapot shading
 Steps: